 Here to see some of Karin's work.

 Phillip Howard, local woodworker

-"I started taking pictures at a young age.
-My first camera was a 620 roll film camera.
-I graduated from Antonelli’s School of Photography with an Associate’s degree.
+David Knox started taking pictures at a young age.
+His first camera was a 620 roll film camera.
+He graduated from Antonelli’s School of Photography with an Associate’s degree.

 "I like anything that my mind decides is photogenic – most often mechanical things, nature, and occasionally people."

 Stop by the Gallery to meet David and talk butterflies, trains and travel, and, of course, photography from dark room to digital.